Skip to content

 10. Reports through standardised reporting systems?

-The company states that its sustainability report 2021 is prepared in accordance with the Global Reporting Initiative (GRI) Standards: 2016.
-However, it has submitted the CDP forest questionnaire for 2022.
+The company reports that its sustainability report has been prepared in accordance with the GRI Standards: 2021.
+It has also submitted the CDP questionnaire (Climate Change, Forests, and Water Security) for 2023.

 This indicator is disabled as the company is not a POIG member.